Certified Healthcare Emergency Power Professional

-- Maintenance: Each component of the EPSS (batteries, cooling, fuel, etc) require specific tasks to be performed at certain intervals.
+- Maintenance: Each component of the EPSS (batteries, cooling, fuel, etc) requires specific tasks to be performed at certain intervals.

 - Inspections: Performing a visual inspection of your EPSS on a weekly basis is a MUST.
 Use MGI’s weekly inspection checklist to discover issues before the next generator run.